{{org_field_logo}}

 3. Legal and Regulatory Framework

-- Health and Safety at Work Act 1974 – duty of care for all employees and service users.
+- Health and Safety at Work etc. Act 1974 – general duties to protect employees and others affected by our activities.

-- Control of Substances Hazardous to Health (COSHH) Regulations 2002 – managing exposure to biological hazards.
+- Control of Substances Hazardous to Health (COSHH) Regulations 2002 – assessment and control of exposure to biological agents and other hazardous substances.

 4. PPE Provision and Management